joelagnel/adeb/README.md

 adeb prepare --buildtar /path/
 ```
 After device is prepared, it will extract the root fs from it
-and store it as a tar archive at `/path/androdeb-fs.tgz`.
+and store it as a tar archive at `/path/adeb-fs.tgz`.
 This
 can be used later.

-### Use a previously prepared androdeb rootfs tar from local:
+### Use a previously prepared adeb rootfs tar from local:
 ```
-adeb prepare --archive /path/androdeb-fs.tgz
+adeb prepare --archive /path/adeb-fs.tgz
 ```

 ### Build a standalone raw EXT4 image out of the FS: